Have you ever attended a local festival on your travels?

 Never having been to a Chilean local festival, we were eager to discover the local culture and the food.
 With no expectations, we took the local bus and arrived at the festival about 30 minutes later.

 A Chilean Local Festival – Feria del Folclor de Huiquilemu

 Located right outside the center of the city of Talca, the festival took place at Villa Cultural Huilquilemu.
 This cultural landmark and now museum is where Bernardo O’Higgins was baptized.

 We arrived at about midday and were quite surprised both at the location and the number of people.
 It was a hot afternoon and the many families and young children were crowded in the shaded handicraft booths seeking relief from the hot sun.
 The place was spacious and some of the displays from the museum were open to the public.

-Being on our quest to discover the local specialties, food was the first thing on our minds.
+Being on the quest to discover the popular Chilean dishes and local specialties, food was the first thing on our minds.

 As we made our way toward the food stalls, we noticed some beautiful smooth rocks.
 They were used to grind ingredients so we stopped to learn more.
 With our limited Spanish, we engaged in a very interesting conversation with the local artisan.
 He told us about the origin of the stones and how they are traditionally used to make chancho en piedra.

 Chancho en piedra also referred to as pebre is a type of salsa that originated from Talca made to accompany meats.
 It is used in Chile like the chimichurri sauce is used for Argentina or pico de gallo in Mexico.